conduktor/conduktor-docs/docs/gateway/get-started/docker.md

 Conduktor Gateway is provided as a Docker image and [Helm chart](../kubernetes).

-It should be deployed and managed how is best for your organisation and use case(s).
-This could be a single container, or more likely a number of Gateway instances should be deployed and scaled to meet your needs.
+It should be deployed and managed in the best way for your organization and use case(s).
+This could be a single container, or more likely, multiple Gateway instances should be deployed and scaled to meet your needs.
 Optionally, the instances could be deployed behind a [load balancer](../reference/load-balancing.md).

 Use this quick start guide to help you get started.